Blendify/blender-manual/trunk/blender_docs/manual/physics/force_fields/introduction.rst

   but only curve object can bear *Curve Guides* fields.
 - Force Fields can also be generated from particles.
   See :doc:`Particle Physics </physics/particles/emitter/physics/index>`
-- The objects need to share at least one common layer to have effect.
+- The objects need to share at least one common layer to have an effect.

 You may limit the effect on particles to a group of objects (see the :doc:`Particle Physics </physics/particles/emitter/physics/index>` page).